dami-ani/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio
-A bootcamp project on creating a Bootstrap personal portfolio.
+A project on creating a Bootstrap personal portfolio.

 https://dami-ani.github.io/Bootstrap-Portfolio/